Minorities Intro

 - shade of color

-- diseases and genetic afflictions that can make a person a minority
+- diseases and genetic afflictions that make a person a minority

 - income.
-Though the wealthy are the minority, they are still the majority, eh?
+Though the wealthy are the minority, they still seem like the majority, eh?

 - crime victims and crime perpetrators